PrecisionProcoGroup/TerraformAWSMicroservice/README.md

 A module for terraform to attempt to make deploying a microservice to lambda easier.

-This mostly replicates the functionality of the serverless platform bar 1 main feature still in the works.
+This mostly replicates the functionality of the serverless platform except in a terraform module

-TODO:

-- Custom domain functionality

-The benefits of using terraform over serverless is its much, much faster and far more customizable to your specific needs.
+The benefits of using terraform over serverless is that its much, much faster and far more customizable to your specific needs.

 ## Usage